facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

    } // namespace facebook::react
    ```

-Let's have a look at the two files we just created.
+Let's have a look at the two files we created.

 The `NativeSampleModule.h` file is the header file for a Pure C++ TurboModule.
 The `include` statements make sure that we include the specs that will be created by Codegen and that contains the interface and the base class we need to implement.